Hacktoberfest/hacktoberfest-repo-topic-apply/README.md

 Flags:
       --help                   Show context-sensitive help (also try --help-long and --help-man).
-  -t, --access-token=ACCESS-TOKEN
+  -V, --vcs="Github"           GitHub or GitLab, defaults to GitHub -t, --access-token=ACCESS-TOKEN
-                               GitHub or Gitlab API Token - if unset, attempts to use this tool's stored token of its current default context. env var: ACCESS_TOKEN
+                               GitHub or GitLab API Token - if unset, attempts to use this tool's stored token of its current default context. env var: ACCESS_TOKEN
-  -u, --user=GH-USER           Github or Gitlab user to fetch repos of -o, --org=GH-ORG             Github org or Gitlab group to fetch repos of -p, --topic="hacktoberfest"  topic to add to repos -r, --remove                 Remove hacktoberfest topic from all repos -l, --labels                 Add spam, invalid, and hacktoberfest-accepted labels to repo
+  -u, --user=USER           Github or Gitlab user to fetch repos of -o, --org=ORG             Github org or Gitlab group to fetch repos of -p, --topic="hacktoberfest"  topic to add to repos -r, --remove                 Remove hacktoberfest topic from all repos -l, --labels                 Add spam, invalid, and hacktoberfest-accepted labels to repo